amasini0/cineca-gpu-school-cub/slides/slides.md

 Invoking any CUB algorithm follows the same general pattern:

-1. Select the class for the desired algorithm
+1. Specialize the class template for the desired algorithm
-3. Allocate the temporary storage
+3. Allocate temporary storage if required
-4. Pass the temporary storage to the algorithm
+4. Initialize a class object (passing the temporary storage)
-5. Invoke it via the appropriate member function
+5. Invoke the appropriate class member function to execute the algorithm

 </div>